‘K6’ Indian Contingent at Cassel

 Groom Akbar Khan’s grave at Wormhoudt Commonwealth War Graves Cemetery

-It’s not clear whether the 25th Company moved from Winneezele to Cassel during the five days between 22nd-27th May, however an account by 2nd Lt (later Captain) E.W.
+An account by 2nd Lt E.W.
 Berry of the 8th Battalion, Worcester Regiment describes an encounter with an Animal Transport Company at Cassel encamped at a ‘chateau’.
 The route taken in this diary suggests this Chateau may have been Chateau Masson on the D916 main road.
 Alternatively, it could possibly be Mansion Hamer Houck, about 1/2 mile to the south of Cassel.
-The account reads:

 During this chaotic time for the retreating BEF, there are several accounts which describe the scene at ‘Dead Horse Corner’ that the British encountered on their arrival at Cassel on May 25th.
 These were French military horses that had been hit by shellfire or air raids and were lying in gruesome poses just outside the Cemetery on D933 cobbled road that ascends into Cassel.

-Apart from Capt Berry’s diary entry there is no other confirmation of incidents where RIASC Companies passing through Cassel sustained casualties of their men or animals there.
-On balance I think it’s more likely that Berry met the 32nd Animal Transport Company on 22nd May, as it would have been illogical for the 25th Company to have marched southwest from Winnezeele.
+On balance I think it’s more likely that Berry met the 32nd Animal Transport Company on 22nd May.
 It’s also possible there may have been conflation with the incident at Dead Horse corner.

 Citation for Muleeter Din for his bravery at Dunkirk